southwick-associates/salicprep/github_vignettes/dashboard-management.md

 Note that [package sadash](https://github.com/southwick-associates/sadash) was written for processing the more-involved individual state dashboards.
 Relevant documentation is stored in that repository.

+### State-supplied Summary Data

+Certain states will send summarized data (of dashboard metrics) rather than sensitive license data.
+This will require validation on our part, and likely editing in certain cases (and back-and-forth with agency folks to resolve questions).
+I will be creating a template workflow for processing these summary data.

 ### Archived Documentation

 The dashboard documentation was originally stored in [Office 365 >> Data Dashboards >> _Analyst Docs](https://southwickassociatesinc.sharepoint.com/:f:/s/datadashboards/EqI3PX-tnbtBreBfPa-87-UBwcYlg5k34CKuHMcY5dj9nw?e=uOBtDI) These documents are primarily focused on individual state dashboards, and are linked here for future reference.
 The Github documentation was written as a replacement for the O365 documentation.